 Hot flashes not only make you physically uncomfortable, but they can also make you feel uncomfortable socially.
-At Optimized Wellness in Centennial, Colorado, Jordan Bernard, ARNP, can help relieve those discomforting menopause symptoms.
+At Optimized Wellness in Centennial, Colorado, Amy Maron-Martinez, ARNP, can help relieve those discomforting menopause symptoms.
 Bioidentical hormone therapy helps your body adjust to the changes that happen during this transitional phase so you can stay cool and collected.
 Schedule a consultation today by calling the office or requesting an appointment online.

 Hot flashes can give you a sudden feeling of excess warmth, almost like a flush washes over your body.
 They make you feel uncomfortable, not just physically, but also emotionally.

 It’s unclear what exactly causes hot flashes, but they’re often attributed to the hormonal changes that happen during menopause.
 Obesity and smoking increase the likelihood and frequency of hot flashes.

 Hot flashes are a natural part of the menopause journey and don’t usually require treatment unless they interfere with your daily life.
 If hot flashes bother you or cause embarrassment, there are ways to reduce them.